drgona/drgona.github.io/_news/announcement_34.md

 I gave a keynote at the
-[CSIRO Cutting Edge Symposium on Real Time Control Decisions using Machine Learning](https://wp.csiro.au/rtcml25/) held in Melbnourne, Australia.
+[CSIRO Cutting Edge Symposium on Real Time Control Decisions using Machine Learning](https://wp.csiro.au/rtcml25/) held in Melbourne, Australia.